The final demo site, is a High School student’s dormitory in mid Turkey – Ankara.

 The solar collector and the cogeneration systems will provide the base load for the DHW supply.
 Any additional thermal load will be met by the boilers in the heating plant.

 Ankara demo site is a high school campus, where the main high school building, consists of two dormitories, cafeteria building, staff apartments, sports center, auditorium and a social building.

-The cafeteria building has been selected for the installation of the following technologies:
+The cafeteria and kitchen building has been selected for the installation of the following technologies:

 The DHW will be provided by the installation of an absorption system using 49 smart solar collectors located on the roof top.
 The DHW will be provided for the entire district during the whole year and a cooling system will be provided to the dining area in the summertime.

 Natural lighting will be provided to the darkest areas of the kitchen and dining room using 28 hybrid luminaires.
 This system is a controlled integrated system using 15 solar collectors (fourteen SP3 and one SP4-12) fiber optic cabling and LED lighting panels.
 The approved recommended lighting levels are achieved using minimum power consumption through the innovative control system deployed within the project.

 The retrofitting works at Ankara is now complete.
 This involved a lot of work, not just in the procurement process but in particular the retrofitting installations.
 It is important that retrofitting to best practice was adhered to and the team at Ankara Aflivadem worked well as a team to ensuring specific installation of the collectors for the dual thermal network.
 A few final tweaks and the thermal network is up and running.
 We have provided a snippet of the installation in the following slideshows.
 Enjoy and well done to all the teams involved.